Mazurevitz/core/tutorials/guides/01_javascript/javascript.md

 The latest feedback from the users is that their desktops very quickly become cluttered with multiple floating windows.
 The [**Glue42 Core**](https://glue42.com/core/) [Workspaces](../../capabilities/windows/workspaces/overview/index.html) feature solves exactly that problem.

-The new requirement is that when a user clicks on a client in the **Clients** app, a new Workspace is to open displaying detailed information about the selected client in one app and his stocks portfolio in another.
+The new requirement is that when a user clicks on a client in the **Clients** app, a new Workspace is to open displaying detailed information about the selected client in one app and their stocks portfolio in another.
 When the user clicks on a stock, a third app is to appear in the same Workspace displaying more details about the selected stock.
 You will use the **Client Details** app for displaying information about the selected client.

 Go to the `index.html` and `index.js` files of the **Clients** app and comment out or delete the "Stocks" button and the `stocksButtonHandler()`.
-Also remove all logic and references related to Channels from the **Clients** and **Stocks** apps that was introduced in a previous chapter.
-Instead, you will use Workspaces to allow the users to work with multiple clients at once and organize their desktop at the same time.
+Also remove all logic and references related to Channels from the **Clients** and **Stocks** apps that were introduced in a previous chapter.

+Instead, you will use Workspaces to allow the users to work with multiple clients at once and organize their desktops at the same time.
 Channels and Workspaces can, of course, be used together to provide extremely enhanced user experience, but in order to focus entirely on working with Workspaces and the [Workspaces API](../../reference/core/latest/workspaces/index.html), the Channels functionality will be ignored.

 *See also the [Capabilities > Windows > Workspaces](../../capabilities/windows/workspaces/overview/index.html) documentation.*

 ### 9.1.
 Setup

 All Workspaces are contained in a specialized standalone web app called [Workspaces App](../../capabilities/windows/workspaces/overview/index.html#workspaces_concepts-frame).
 It's outside the scope of this tutorial to cover building and customizing this app, so you have a ready-to-go app located at `/workspace`.
-The Workspaces App is already being hosted at `http://localhost:9300/` by the server you started in Chapter 1.
+The Workspaces App is already being hosted at `http://localhost:9300/`.

 ### 9.2.
 Workspace Layouts